 - xv.
 Adopt an integrated and comprehensive approach without prejudice to the achievement of the wider vision for the area as set out in paragraph 2.2.5; - xvi.
-Provide a layout that facilitates a coherent urban structure across the area as a whole and demonstrates that the layout achieves a coherent structure both in its own right, and in terms of its facilitation of future phases; - xvii.
-Better link the existing settlements of South Hornchurch and Orchard Village with Rainham Village, and transforms New Road (the A1306) from a traffic dominated corridor into an attractive high quality green urban street commensurate with the adjoining new residential neighbourhoods; - xviii.
-Overcome the barrier presented by the river and the industrial sites and brings significant enhancement of the wider area as an attractive place; - xix.
+Provide a layout that facilitates a coherent urban structure across the area as a whole and demonstrate that the layout achieves a coherent structure both in its own right, and in terms of its facilitation of future phases; - xvii.
+Better link the existing settlements of South Hornchurch and Orchard Village with Rainham Village, and transform New Road (the A1306) from a traffic dominated corridor into an attractive high quality green urban street commensurate with the adjoining new residential neighbourhoods; - xviii.
+Overcome the barrier presented by the river and the industrial sites and bring significant enhancement of the wider area as an attractive place; - xix.
 Respond positively to the context within Rainham Village strengthening and enhancing the character of this historic village; - xx.
-Orientate buildings with their front and main entrance towards streets and open spaces to provide overlooking and natural surveillance and to help to create a place with a strong sense of place that is safe and welcoming; - xxi.
-Have buildings designed at street corners that 'turn the corner' and address both street spaces; - xxii.
-Provide a good sense of enclosure to streets and public spaces with buildings positioned along consistent building lines; - xxiii.
-Avoid adverse effects on the nearby Ingrebrourne Marshes SSSI and Inner Thames Marshes SSSI and seeks to achieve enhancements to these sites, where possible; and - xxiv.
+Take account of and positively respond to the various listed buildings and their settings; - xxi.
+Orientate buildings with their front and main entrance towards streets and open spaces to provide overlooking and natural surveillance and to help to create a place with a strong sense of place that is safe and welcoming; - xxii.
+Have buildings designed at street corners that 'turn the corner' and address both street spaces; - xxiii.
+Provide a good sense of enclosure to streets and public spaces with buildings positioned along consistent building lines;

+- xxiv.
+Avoid adverse effects on the nearby Ingrebrourne Marshes SSSI and Inner Thames Marshes SSSI and seeks to achieve enhancements to these sites, where possible; and - xxv.
 Optimise the design and location of development including the incorporation of resilience measures to address potential flood risk and explores opening up culverts, where appropriate.